rngcoin-project/explorer-iquidus/README.md

 ### Comments

-The explorer is adapted for the RNC coin.
+The explorer is adapted for the RNG coin.
 Added display of comments.

 ### Donate